 This year, they co-launched COIVD19BehindBars.com to track how incarcerated people are impacted by the Coronavirus pandemic as well as the Trans Abolitionist Series, a schedule of talks on Facebook live with other transgender and non-binary organizers.
 In 2019, they co-authored a chapter of a book joint published by Verso and Jacobin.
 In 2018, they published an academic paper about the Shitty Media Men List in the journal of Feminist Media Studies.

-They are a member of the American Society of Journalists and Authors, Society of Professional Journalists, Society of Environmental Journalists, and the Binders.
+They have been interviewed and cited by other journalists in articles, podcasts, and more.
+They are a member of the Industrial Workers of the World Freelance Journalist Union (IWW FJU), American Society of Journalists and Authors (ASJA), Society of Professional Journalists (SEJ), Society of Environmental Journalists (SEJ), and the Binders.

 If you’re interested in commissioning Adryan for writing assignments, consulting projects, and speaking engagements, please contact them here.
 They are also available for press opportunities as an expert commentator on topics related to their work, including cannabis, opioids, and LGBTQ+ incarceration.